Tom-the-Bomb/doc-search/README.md

 # Doc-search
-A simple package for searching documentation built with sphinx
+A simple package for searching documentation

 **Features**
 - Both async and sync support